centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 > In case of any error, see the **Run our diagnostic tool** section in the [Troubleshooting MAP](map-web-troubleshooting.md#run-our-diagnostic-tool) topic.

-If configuration is correct, the **centreon-map-engine** service can be started from the Centreon MAP server:
+If the configuration is correct, the **centreon-map-engine** service can be started from the Centreon MAP server:

 ```shell